gilesjb/jam/README.md

 * The project definition must be an interface rather than a class
 * The functions must be implemented as `default` methods
-* In order to be saved in the result cache, parameters and return types must be primitive or serializable
+* In order for a method call to be saved to the cache, its parameters and return type must be serializable

 ## Building the Jam library

 Building `jam.jar` requires JDK 17 or higher to be installed.

-1. Compile the main classes by running `./setup`
+1. Run `./setup` to compile Jam's main classes
-2. Run `./make-jam` to compile Jam, run unit tests, and create JavaDocs and `jam-<version>.jar`
+2. Run `./make-jam` which uses Jam to compile itself, run unit tests, create JavaDocs and jarfiles
-3. Alternatively, run the equivalent Kotlin build script: `./examples/make-jam.kts`